-River Runs is the fifth CD released by this groundbreaking big band based in Central Florida.
-Founded in 1995 by it’s respected composer/arranger/conductor, Chuck Owen; the Surge has been described alternatively as “inventive, colorful, playful, provocative, and swinging”.
-While their first three CDs were critically acclaimed (JazzTimes journalist, David Franklin, included the band’s first release in his “5 best CDs of 1996”), routinely charted on jazz radio, and featured appearances from such jazz luminaries as the late Nat Adderley, Benny Golson, John Abercrombie, Ingrid Jensen, Tim Hagans: it was their fourth recording, A Comet’s Tail, that catapulted the band to the attention of a world-wide audience.
+Whispers on the Wind is the sixth CD released by this groundbreaking big band based in Central Florida.
+Founded in 1995 by Chuck; the Surge has been described alternatively as “inventive, colorful, playful, provocative, and swinging”.
+While their first three CDs were critically acclaimed (JazzTimes journalist, David Franklin, included the band’s first release in his “5 best CDs of 1996”) and routinely charted on jazz radio, featuring guest appearances from such jazz luminaries as the late Nat Adderley, Benny Golson, John Abercrombie, Ingrid Jensen, & Tim Hagans: it was their fourth recording, A Comet’s Tail (2009), that truly catapulted the band to the attention of a world-wide audience.

-Paying tribute to the late, great Michael Brecker, A Comet’s Tail re-envisioned his compositions with arrangements from the likes of Vince Mendoza & Gil Goldstein, in addition to several by Chuck Owen.
+Paying tribute to the incomparable Michael Brecker, A Comet’s Tail re-envisioned his compositions with arrangements from the likes of Vince Mendoza & Gil Goldstein, in addition to several by Chuck.
 An star-studded array of guests (Randy Brecker, Joe Lovano, Dave Liebman, Mike Mainieri, Mike Stern, & Adam Nussbaum), all of whom had worked closely with Michael, joined the Surge in a spectacular recording which received a Grammy nomination as well as making many jazz critics annual “best of” lists (including being named the #1 big band recording of the year by the Brazilian and Argentinean jazz press).

 Backgrounds of the remarkable personnel of the Surge are as varied as their talents – the only commonality being their dedication to their craft and a list of personal performance credits a mile long!
 Most work as free-lance musicians.
-Six, however, are tenured or tenure-track professors (at 4 different Universities), one works for a prominent music manufacturer, and one is employed as an engineer!
-Like many great bands, the ensemble’s make-up has been incredibly stable over its 18+ years – with 7 of today’s band members appearing on its first CD (as well as every recording since) and only one position having changed more than once during that time.
+At present, however, eight are also tenured or tenure-track professors (at 6 different Universities), one works for a prominent music manufacturer, and one is employed as an engineer!
+Like many great bands, the ensemble’s make-up has been incredibly stable over its 22+ years – with 6 of today’s band members appearing on its first CD (as well as every recording since) and only one position having changed more than once during that time.

 What Others Have Said About the Jazz Surge . . . .